Furnitureland South: History

 A. Darrell Harris founded Furnitureland South with his wife Stella on South Main Street in High Point, North Carolina in 1969, offering a small selection of market samples.
 Over the next two decades, the small operation grew in size, profits and prestige; in 1986, the original store had $18 million in annual sales.
 Harris built a furniture distribution center on 50 acres in Jamestown at Interstate 85 Business and Riverdale Drive, in an area that was mostly farms.
 Corporate offices moved to the Jamestown site in 1988.
 A $10 million, three-story 228,000-square-foot retail store opened October 1, 1990, an event earning coverage from USA Today; the original, 78,000-square foot High Point store became a clearance center.

 During the 1990s, annual sales increased exponentially from $20 million to $129 million, and the store grew physically along with its growing income; by 1996, Furnitureland South billed itself as "The World's Largest Home Furnishings Showplace."
 A 342,000-square-foot expansion in 1994 to the corporate headquarters and distribution center provided more space for showrooms.
 A $22 million, 500,000-square-foot addition completed in 1998 gave the store over twice the space it had before.
 Around the end of the decade, approximately 80 percent of customers were from outside the state.
 A Raleigh, North Carolina location was planned, but scrapped.

-The ever-heightening profile of Furnitureland South reached a symbolic zenith in 1999 when an 85-foot-tall highboy situated at the showroom entrance became the largest item of furniture in the High Point area.
+The profile of Furnitureland South reached a symbolic zenith in 1999 when an 85-foot-tall highboy situated at the showroom entrance became the largest item of furniture in the High Point area.